mrcfal/LoopAnimatedBackgroundView/README.md

 # LoopAnimatedBackgroundView

-It is an easy trick to have an animated background.
-It is not the best in terms of memory (using views) but it does the job!
+This project is an easy trick to have an animated background, although, in terms of memory (using views) still needs some improvements, it does the job pretty good!

-The way I do this is using tags.
+The way I did it is using tags, and below the structure of the project:

 ## Inside the project

 **CustomView.swift**
-- CustomView is a custom UIView.
-Inside the _init(frame: CGRect)_ I set some illustrative dummy views (circular ones) and I add them to the view as subviews.
-The key is that each subview has got a key tag number (-3 in my project), so I can recognize them easily everytime I need.
+CustomView is a custom UIView, inside the _init (frame: CGRect)_ in where I set some illustrative dummy views (circular ones) and I added them to the view as subviews.
+The key here is that each subview has a key tag number (-3 in my project), so makes easy to recognize them easily when it needed.

 **MyUtils.swift**
-- Containts a function called _animateBackground(view: CustomView)_.
-This simple function animates the subviews of the customView based on the tag.
+Contains a function called _animateBackground (view: CustomView)_.
+This function animates the subview of the customView based on the tag.

 **MainViewController.swift**
-- Here I add the custom view and I call the function to animate it.
+Here I added the custom view and called the function to animate it all.